 PART 1 – OUR FM BEGINNINGS

-Managed and operated by local volunteers, it became very clear during our time on-air as Lockdown FM that this service was not only incredibly well received by listeners across Chandler’s Ford, Eastleigh, North Baddesley, Romsey and surrounding areas, but that the support we were able offer to these communities was also greatly valued.
+Supported by by local volunteers presenters, it became clear that the service was incredibly well received by listeners across Chandler’s Ford, Eastleigh, North Baddesley, Romsey and surrounding areas, and that the support we were able offer to these communities was also greatly valued.

-Following the expiration of our original temporary FM licence on the 5th September 2020, we re-branded to OUTREACH RADIO, and broadcasts continued online only, via this website.
+Following the expiration of our original temporary FM licence on the 5th September 2020, we re-branded to OUTREACH RADIO, and broadcasts continued online whilst we investigated permanent service options.

 PART 2 – OUR JOURNEY TO DAB DIGITAL RADIO